- What are x-rays and gamma rays?

 When considering radiation exposure from radiation therapy treatment for cancer, the benefits generally outweigh the risks.
 Overall, radiation therapy alone does not appear to be a very strong cause of second cancers.
 This is probably due to the fact that doctors try to focus the radiation on the cancer cells as much as possible, which means few normal cells are exposed to radiation.
 However, some combinations of radiation therapy and chemotherapy are more risky than others.
 Doctors do their best to ensure the treatment that is given destroys the cancer while limiting the risk that a secondary cancer will develop later on.

-For more information, see our document Second Cancers Caused by Cancer Treatment.
+For more information, see Second Cancers in Adults.

 Some studies have estimated the risk of radiation exposure from imaging tests based on the risks from similar amounts of radiation exposure in the studies of the atomic bomb survivors.
 Based on these studies, the US Food and Drug Administration (FDA) estimates that exposure to 10 mSv from an imaging test would be expected to increase the risk of death from cancer by about 1 chance in 2000.